yihect/yihect.github.io/about.md

 permalink: /about/
 ---

-Life is interesting, and among all my favourite things, computer technologies always take me quite a lot of time.
+Life is interesting, and among all my favourite things, technologies always take me quite a lot of time.

 ### Contact me